Winchelsea railway station: Location

-The station is in an isolated location.
-It is not a convenient way of getting to or from Winchelsea, especially outside daylight hours.
+The station is in an isolated location; it is not a convenient way of getting to or from Winchelsea, especially outside daylight hours.
 The route from the station to the town involves walking down an unlit and winding country lane, then walking along the A259 trunk road before climbing a steep hill to reach the town.
 The journey takes about 20 minutes on foot.
 However, local people may book a free lift to and from the station via a voluntary scheme run through Winchelsea Farm Kitchen.

-As an alternative to trains, Stagecoach runs bus route 100 between Hastings and Rye, which stops in the town.
+As an alternative to trains, Stagecoach operates bus route 100 between Hastings and Rye, which stops in the town.

-Despite its isolation, the station is used by walkers visiting the Brede Valley.

 Facilities

 The buildings have been sold into private ownership and so this station is unstaffed.
-There is a ticket machine at the station.

-Free parking facilities are available at the station.